 H. Leslie Bishop was at that time serving the first year of his second three-year term on the Tressler Lutheran Home for Children Board of Directors, one of the two "parent" boards of T-LSA.
 He was the owner and chief executive officer of the Bishop Paper Company and a member of the Susquehanna Valley Paper Trade Association; he had been president of the 26,000-member Bucknell University Alumni Association since 1975.
-He would serve as acting T-LSA president until the election of Harold Haas in May 1977.
+He would serve as acting T-LSA president until the election of Harold Haas in May 1977 and would continue as an active board member into the 1990s.